What is Autofocus

-Autofocus is based on the original idea that the “right task” to be done, would
+This simplified task management system is based on the original idea that the “right task” to be done, would

-The author said about it’s “One’s vision” system:
+The author said about its “One’s vision” system:

-"The Autofocus system … encourages a “little and often” approach and an intuitive sifting of possible actions,
+The Autofocus system … encourages a “little and often” approach and an intuitive sifting of possible actions,

 it is an ideal system for riding the crest of a wave - and also for spotting likely waves as they

 How was created Autofocus Time management system